-In the UK copyright is governed by the Copyright, Designs and Patents Act of 1988, although this has been significantly amended to conform to the requirements of EU directives.
-As the UK’s National Library, the British Library’s services are governed by this legislation.
+In the UK copyright is governed by the Copyright, Designs and Patents Act of 1988, although this has been significantly amended to conform to the requirements of EU legislation.
+As the UK’s national library, the British Library’s services are governed by this legislation.

 There are three ways in which the British Library may copy items:

 - Under a licence with the rights owners, either directly or through licensing agencies such as the Copyright Licensing Agency (CLA) or the Copyright Clearance Center (CCC).

 - Under the exceptions in law such as fair dealing; (however there are limitations on how these copies can be used).

 Limited copying of books, journals, sound recordings, films and artistic works made by an individual for their own private study or non-commercial research purposes, may fall under the fair dealing exception under UK copyright law.
 The amount that may be copied is normally interpreted as being no more than 5% of an in-copyright work, one chapter of a book or its equivalent, or one article from a single issue of a journal.

 The Copyright, Designs and Patents Act allows certain libraries to make fair dealing copies on behalf of researchers which is one of the so called “library privilege exceptions”.
 The library privilege exception allows a librarian (and depending on the provision an archivist) to:

 - make a single copy for a UK based library user providing usage is for private study or non-commercial research purposes.
 The British Library can provide a copy in this manner either on site in its Reading Rooms or for book chapters and articles remotely using the Document Supply services.
 In the case of sound recordings, videos and films, copies are provided through the Sound and Moving Image Copying Service.
 Users must sign a declaration form stating they are adhering to copyright regulations and remote users must order through a third party library, such as a public or university library, who collect and keep the signed declaration forms.